 The population of Windsor-Essex region is approximately 400,000 people, with close to 10,000 new residents welcomed between 2021 and 2022 according to the latest census.
 Electricity demand in the region is growing at a rapid pace, as agriculture and manufacturing continue to develop.
 The Kingsville-Leamington area within the Windsor-Essex region is home to North America's largest concentration of greenhouse vegetable production.
 Growth has been driven by strong indoor agricultural growth, mainly vegetable greenhouses, as well as in part, cannabis, specifically through existing greenhouses switching to lit indoor facilities, expansion of greenhouse facilities, and supplemental load to support the agricultural sector.
 In addition, Windsor remains the country's manufacturing and automotive powerhouse, with significant recent investments in electric vehicle battery manufacturing.
-Other emerging industries, particularly agriculture, have been driving electricity demand growth and needs in the region over the last few years.
-This rapid expansion, development in cannabis growth operations, and the shift to year-round artificial crop lighting, will continue to increase electricity supply requirements in the Kingsville-Leamington area - especially in the winter.
+While agriculture has been driving electricity demand growth and needs in the region over the last few years, especially in winter, economic development across the region, electrification, and local climate action plans are expected to be key factors for future electricity needs.

-Within the Windsor-Essex region, the Kingsville-Leamington sub-system has been identified as a distinct pocket, primarily supplying the booming greenhouse loads.
-The Kingsville-Leamington sub-system includes the load supplied by, and generation connected to: Kingsville Transformer Station (TS), Leamington TS, and the new Lakeshore TS and South Middle Rd TS.
+Within the Windsor-Essex region, the Kingsville-Learnington sub-system has been identified as a distinct pocket, primarily supplying the booming greenhouse loads.
+The Kingsville-Learnington sub-system includes the load supplied by, and generation connected to: Kingsville Transformer Station (TS), Learnington TS, and the new Lakeshore TS and South Middle Rd TS.